Code1PK/Coding-Challenge/Find the Smallest and Biggest Numbers.md

 ### Understanding the problem
 Create a function that takes an array of numbers and return both the minimum and maximum numbers, in that order.

+<b>Notes:</b> All test arrays will have at least one element and are valid.

 <pre>
 <b>Input:</b> minMax([1, 2, 3, 4, 5])
 <b>Output:</b> [1, 5]